Latest Updates to the Construction Documents:

 In addition to tiny house plans, we have also made available some supporting documents for your use to support your build.
 Those of you building with existing resources - please continue to use what works for you!
 Those of you starting from scratch - you might find these resources helpful for teaching your students, maintaining a safe jobsite, and keeping your build moving forward.
 You will find all referenced documents and electronic resources located in the “Resources” folder of the Tiny Home Construction Manual DropBox link.

-#1: Why do we need these transitional tiny homes & villages?
-Learn more about LIHI's tiny house village program here, and read more about housing justice on the Washington Low Income Housing Alliance's website.
+#1: Why do we need these transitional tiny homes?
+Learn more about LIHI's tiny house shelter program here, and read more about housing justice on the Washington Low Income Housing Alliance's website.
 Explore the LIHI & Housing Affordability & Crisis websites—links listed on the "Website Resources & Links" document.

 #2: How can you and your team build this structure safely?
 Refer to the “Safety” handout, and view the Labor & Industries and WA Department of Health websites.
 Please be sure to have an initial safety discussion and have each participant sign the Safety form at the meeting conclusion.